 and open port 8333 on your firewall (or use -upnp).

 If you only want to use Tor to reach .onion addresses, but not use it as a proxy for normal IPv4/IPv6 communication, use:

 3. Automatically listen on Tor

-Starting with Tor version 0.2.7.1 it is possible, through Tor's control socket API, to create and destroy 'ephemeral' hidden services programmatically.
+Starting with Tor version 0.2.7.1 it is possible, through Tor's control socket API, to create and destroy 'ephemeral' onion services programmatically.
 Bitcoin Core has been updated to make use of this.

-This means that if Tor is running (and proper authentication has been configured), Bitcoin Core automatically creates a hidden service to listen on.
+This means that if Tor is running (and proper authentication has been configured), Bitcoin Core automatically creates an onion service to listen on.
 This will positively affect the number of available .onion nodes.

 This new feature is enabled by default if Bitcoin Cash Node is listening (

-configured.
-For cookie authentication the user running bitcoind must have write access
+to be configured.
+For cookie authentication the user running bitcoind must have

-preconfigured and the creation of a hidden service is automatic.
-If permission problems
+this is preconfigured and the creation of a onion service is automatic.
+If